kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 - [x] Metrics
   - Metric name:
-    - `job_by_external_controller_total` (new), with the `controllerName` label corresponding to the custom value of the "managed-by" label.
-The metric is incremented by the built-in Job controller on each ADDED Job event, corresponding to a Job with custom value of the "managed-by" label.
+    - `job_by_external_controller_total` (new), with the `controller_name` label
+corresponding to the custom value of the "managedBy" field.
+The metric is incremented by the built-in Job controller on each ADDED Job event, corresponding to a Job with custom value of the "managedBy" field.
 This metric can be helpful to determine the health of a job and its controller in combination with already existing metrics (see below).
     - `apiserver_request_total[code=409, resource=job, group=batch]` (existing):